subarnakarki/simulato-demo/README.md

-Meetup Demo - Testing is hard
+The Simulato Demo for the meetup